Extracting memorized pieces of (copyrighted) books from open-weight language models: Additional notes on memorization and probabilistic extraction

-We then implement our sequence probability computations (i.e., compute $p_\vz$) as a post-processing operation on the logits we get from the model.
-(See Listing~\ref{app:code:logprobs}.)
-That is, for any given decoding scheme, we can transform the logit distribution---for example, change the shape of the distribution according to temperature, truncate the distribution to the top-$k$ tokens and re-normalize the distribution to have its probability still sum to $1$, etc.
+We then implement our sequence probability computations (i.e., compute $p_\vz$) as a post-processing operation on the logits.
+For any given decoding scheme, we can transform the logits---for example, change the shape according to temperature, truncate them to the top-$k$---before normalizing them into the $\log$ probability distribution.
+This computation is written out on the right side of Equation \ref{app:eq:npmem}.
+The key point here is that, for a given sequence that we are evaluating, all we do (starting at the first index in the suffix) is sum up the conditional $\log$ probabilities of the \emph{actual} next tokens in the sequence, one at a time.
+This is often called \newterm{teacher forcing}.\looseness=-1